-An employee may request a leave of absence of up to thirty (30) business days in a one-year period to donate an organ to another person or up to five (5) business days in a one-year period to donate bone marrow.
-Employees must use earned vacation or sick leave benefits during the leave of absence.
+An employee may request a leave of absence of up to sixty (60) business days in a one (1) year period to donate an organ to another person or up to five (5) business days in a one (1) year period to donate bone marrow.
+An employee shall provide written verification that the employee is an organ or bone marrow donor and that there is a medical necessity for the donation of the organ or bone marrow.
+For organ donation, an employee may be required to use two (2) weeks of earned sick leave or vacation, with the employer providing paid leave for the remaining two (2) weeks.
+If the employee does not have accrued sick leave, the employee would receive a total of thirty (30) days of paid leave.
+Additionally, the employee may take an additional thirty (30) days of unpaid leave.
 The amount of benefits that must be used is determined by the reason for the leave and the amount of the employee's available vacation and sick leave benefits.
 Please contact Auxiliary Human Resources for further information